Bhavika-Chandra/Bhavika-Chandra/README.md

 - 👯 I’m looking to collaborate on some open source projects
 - 🤔 I’m looking for help in competitive coding
 - 💬 Ask me about anything you wish to
-- 📫 How to reach me: https://bit.ly/3RwtU09
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/bhavika-chandra/">LinkedIn</a>
 - 😄 Pronouns: she/her